system-zero/system-zero/README.md

 as a testing practice, and has being used since then as an excuse to avoid of writing testing suites.
 I miss those days.

+And I miss the life in our poor village, in the wide valley of Thessally, as a really young kid working in the cotton fields, under forty+ degrees at the hot summer sun eating watermelons, under some grass roofs into the canals,  having around some millions of frogs, producing their pretty loud amazing paradoxical music at the silent nights of the full of energy valley.

 Yours trully, agathoklis (laki).